ImNotPranav/cinesky/README.md

-# FilmSky
+# CineSky

-FilmSky is a personal movie logging app where you can add movies with directors and descriptions, just like Letterboxd.
+CineSky is a personal movie logging app where you can add movies with directors and descriptions, just like Letterboxd.

 ## Features
 - Add movies with title, director, and description